 - Delivery to the final destination located more than 500 miles from the port

-The proposal leveraged the Project Logistics expertise of MIQ Logistics, our partner’s destination capabilities, and a creative pricing structure.
+The proposal leveraged the Project Logistics expertise of Noatum Logistics, our partner’s destination capabilities, and a creative pricing structure.
 The proposed solution was based on the collection and analysis of detailed shipment-handling, transportation and port requirements.

 - Organized the scheduling and purchase of the shipper owned containers upon special request from the customer.

 - Conducted pre-shipment surveys and inspections prior to loading the gas turbines.